 Roo is often described as hypoallergenic, meaning it’s relatively unlikely to trigger an allergic reaction.
 While there are dogs that are allergic to kangaroo meat, it’s proven to be less likely to trigger an allergic episode, and is often recommended by vets for doggos with dietary restrictions.

-Allergies develop when a dog’s immune system incorrectly identifies an ingredient as harmful and therefore develops antibodies to fight it.
-These antibodies wage war on the identified ingredient and also your doggo.
-It can result in inflammation, scratching, and discomfort.
-Each time your dog’s immune system encounters the allergy-inducing ingredient, the immune response grows stronger… and more dangerous.
+Allergies develop when a dog’s immune system incorrectly identifies an ingredient as harmful and develops antibodies to fight it.
+These antibodies wage war on the identified ingredient, and by extension, your dog.
+Allergies generate a range of symptoms, such as inflammation, scratching, and discomfort.
+And each time your dog’s immune system encounters the allergy-inducing ingredient, the immune response grows stronger… and more dangerous.

-Roo meat is considered a rare and novel protein, and something that most doggo’s won’t encounter in their daily meal.
-Because of this, it’s very unlikely for them to have developed an allergy to roo meat the same way they would beef or chicken (both ingredients that are hugely popular and widely available in dog food).
+Roo meat is considered a rare and novel protein.
+It’s generally something that most doggo’s won’t encounter in their daily meal.
+Because of this, dogs are unlikely to develop an allergy to kangaroo in the same way they would beef or chicken.

-But for the unlucky few who have developed an allergy to kangaroo, there are still some tip-top alternatives – venison and goat are fine substitutes if you’re seeking out novel and low-allergenic proteins.
-Fish is another gold-standard option for sensitive doggos with the added benefit of being easier to get your paws on, especially in Australia.
+For the unlucky few who have developed an allergy to kangaroo, there are some tip-top alternatives.
+Venison and goat are fine substitutes if you’re seeking out novel and low-allergenic proteins.
+Fish is another gold-standard option for sensitive stomaches.
+And it’s a lot more accessible, especially in Australia.

-We think so!
 It’s good to feel good about what you’re feeding your dog.
-When you’re considering kangaroo, you know it’s sustainable, eco-friendly and an ultra-healthy option for your doggo.
-Whether you feed kangaroo as their main meal or in the form of bones or treats, you will know that your dog is benefitting from the inclusion of some roo!
+Whether you feed kangaroo as their main meal or in the form of bones or treats, know your dog is benefitting from the inclusion of roo!